scummvm/scummvm/README.md

     windows    - Windows MIDI.
 Uses built-in sequencer, for Windows users

-To select a sound driver, select it in the Launcher, or pass its name via the '-e' option to scummvm, for example:
+To select a sound driver, select it in the Launcher, or pass its name via the `-e` option to scummvm, for example:

-    scummvm -eadlib monkey2
+`scummvm -eadlib monkey2`

 ### 7.1) AdLib emulation